 - Sunbutter brownies would be my pick for a decadent dessert.
 Or if you "sold out" of your Halloween candy as we did—so wonderful to see kids enjoying the relatively pandemic-proof outdoor activity of trick-or-treating!—you could try making this variation on peanut butter cup candies: lovely sunbutter cups!
 (You can find these, premade, at Trader Joe's, but not everyone is lucky enough to have a TJ's nearby.
 An Amazon-available brand, free2b, has a version as well!)
 An alternative to my sunbutter cookies recipe linked above, with a bit more texture, is this one that includes oatmeal or these oat flour and chocolate chip sunbutter cookies.
 Allergy sufferers will appreciate this easy, allergen-avoidant fudge recipe that centers chocolate (as it should be!) but swirls in some savory sunbutter.
 Or this recipe for 3 ingredient caramel sauce--which, if you want to convert this layer cake to a bundt cake for easier prep and serving, might be able to substitute for the yummy frosting included in the cake recipe.

-- For the holidays coming up, why not try this version, rich with sunflower seed butter, of maple-frosted gingerbread cake, these moist gingerbread cake bars with a white chocolate drizzle, or this fun take on chocolate gingerbread cookies?
+- Rich with sunflower seed butter, these moist gingerbread cake bars with white chocolate drizzle will delight holiday eaters.
+Or how about this fun take on chocolate gingerbread cookies?

 - For excellent after-school snacks or midday pick-me-ups, try a variation on rice krispie treats, no-bake energy bites, or this recipe for homemade granola bars that lets you choose between sunflower seed or sesame seed (in the form of tahini) as a binder and primary nutrition source.
 (Like the energy bites, they require no baking!)